thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 ## TODO
 **misc**
+* retake outdated UI screenshot + data sample with the right time
+* show settings panel after clicking start, instead of a swipe menu
+* recommend best wake up time
 * make sure smart alarm works with the new local maximum method
-* retake outdated UI screenshot + data sample with the right time
 * add a power nap mode that wakes you as soon as there has been no movement for 5 minutes

 * log heart rate data every X minutes?